awsdocs/aws-freertos-docs/doc_source/userguide/freertos-jobs-demo.md

 ### Callback for received MQTT messages<a name="freertos-jobs-demo-functionality-callback"></a>

-This function calls `Jobs_MatchTopic` from the AWS IoT Jobs library to classify the incoming MQTT message\.
+The [ prvEventCallback](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L618-L713) function calls `Jobs_MatchTopic` from the AWS IoT Jobs library to classify the incoming MQTT message\.
 If the message type corresponds to a new job, `prvNextJobHandler()` is called\.

-The `prvNextJobHandler` function, and the functions it calls, parse the job document from the JSON\-formatted message, and runs the action specified by the job\.
+The [ prvNextJobHandler](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L576-L614) function, and the functions it calls, parse the job document from the JSON\-formatted message, and run the action specified by the job\.
 Of particular interest is the `prvSendUpdateForJob` function\.

-The source code for this callback function for incoming messages can be found on [ GitHub](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L564-L602)\.

 ### Send an update for a running job<a name="freertos-jobs-demo-functionality-send-update"></a>

-The function `prvSendUpdateForJob()` calls `Jobs_Update()` from the Jobs library to populate the topic string used in the MQTT publish operation that immediately follows\.
+The function [ prvSendUpdateForJob\(\)](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L396-L440) calls `Jobs_Update()` from the Jobs library to populate the topic string used in the MQTT publish operation that immediately follows\.

-The source code for the `prvSendUpdateForJob()` function can be found on [ GitHub](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L384-L428)\.